MakeSoil/Public-Pages/plan.md

 # Where to Go From Here: A Local-Global Transition Plan in the Time of the Virus

+_Written by MakeSoil founder Josh Whiton in March 2020_

 ## Introduction

 I wrote a post recently urging humanity to see the virus as an opportunity to change.
 It resonated widely and was shared many times, but didn’t offer a more clear path of how to proceed.
 This post is about how to organize ourselves toward meaningful action before the energy of that sentiment dissipates and the opportunity is missed.